-This means that your baby spends more time snoozing away in their bedside co-sleeper, baby bassinet, or crib than they spend in any other room—or on any other piece of furniture—in your house.
+Because your baby spends more time snoozing away in their bedside co-sleeper, baby bassinet, or crib than they spend in any other room — or on any other piece of furniture — in your house.

-Believe it or not, the Consumer Product Safety Commission (the agency of the U.S. government that protects the public by setting safety standards for different products) didn’t set mandatory crib safety standards for manufacturers until 2011.
+Believe it or not, the Consumer Product Safety Commission didn’t set mandatory crib safety standards for manufacturers until 2011.

 Though many parents are interested in how to make an old crib safe, the CPSC considers old and vintage cribs (no matter how beautiful or decorative they are!) one of their “Most Wanted” dangerous products.